mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

     the parameters that we're learning in our algorithm) should be explicitly provided as inputs.

-These requested modifiations affect performance a bit, we end up making more copies of the parameters and more copies of intermediate state.
+These requested modifications affect performance a bit, we end up making more copies of the parameters and more copies of intermediate state.
 In terms of programming difficulty this took a bit of time (around a couple hours) but is a straightforward task that Fabian didn't seem to find challenging or foreign.

+These changes resulted in the following code:

 ```python
 from numba import njit